blasmith223/CyberSec/1-Lesson-Plans/01-Cybersecurity-101/1/StudentGuide.md

 #### Projects

-These modules and assignments will culminate in three projects:
+These modules and assignments will culminate in four projects:

-- **Project 1: ELK Stack**.
-The first project follows the Networking and Cloud Security units.
-You will deploy an ELK monitoring stack within your virtual networks.

-- **Project 2: Red vs. Blue Team**.
-You will work as penetration testers and SOC analysts to attack and monitor vulnerable VMs.

-- **Project 3: Final Project**.
-In this second Red vs. Blue Team project, you will exploit a vulnerable web application, create dashboards to see alerts in real time, and analyze live traffic on a virtual network.
+- **Project 1: Securing Cloud Apps:**: In the first project week, you will build, secure, and protect a cloud application.
+You also contribute to the contents of this application by writing your very own cybersecurity blog post!

+- **Project 2: Offensive Security CTF**: We will compete in a three-day CTF to attack a fictional organization to determine their vulnerabilities.

+- **Project 3: Building a Monitoring Solution**: You will design a custom monitoring solution for a fictional organization, monitoring the environment during a series of simulated attacks.

+- **Project 4: bootCon** In the final project, you will present independently researched projects that demonstrate one of the following:
+  - Exploiting a vulnerability of an IOT device.
+  - Developing code or a program that can complete a cybersecurity task.
+  - Demonstration of how a cybersecurity tool that was not covered in class can accomplish a specific goal.

 #### Tools We'll Use